Alwurts/visual-tw/README.md

 ## Roadmap

-- Add support for version control.
-- Add syntax highlighting and suggestions to the code editor.
+- Add syntax highlighting for errors and suggestions to the code editor.
 - Add AI-powered design suggestions.
+- Add support for frameworks???

 ## How to Contribute